JeffersonLab/ejfat/simulation/README.md

 General program used to send data to the various receiving programs.
 Lots of cmd line options.

+#### udp_rcv_et.cc

+This program acts as a data receiver in testing the use of the ET system as a fifo.
+It receives data sent by multiple source ids (given on command line), and places those in an ET system acting as a fifo.
+You'll have to coordinate the number of data sources, with the setting up of the ET system.
+For example, for 3 sources, run the ET with something like:

+    et_start_fifo -f /tmp/fifoEt -d -s 150000 -n 3 -e 1000

+You can then run this program like:

+    udp_rcv_et -et /tmp/fifoEt -ids 1,3,76 -p 17750 -core 80 -pinCnt 4

+This expects data sources 1,3, and 76.
+There will be room in each ET fifo entry to have 3 buffers (ET events), one for each source, all the same event number.
+There will be 1000 entries.
+Each buffer will be 150kB.
+Max # of sources is 16 (can change that).

+You can run the data producing program like:

+    clas_source/clasBlasterIds -f /daqfs/java/clas_005038.1231.hipo -host 172.19.22.244 -p 19522 -mtu 9000 -s 25000000 -cores 60 -ids 1,3,76  -bufdelay -d 50000

-#### udp_send_order.cc & udp_recv_order.cc
+#### udp_send_order.cc

+Send a file, which is either read or piped-in, to udp_rcv_order.cc

+#### udp_rcv_order.cc

+Receive the file sent to it by udp_send_order.cc and reconstruct it.

-These 2 programs send and receive packets.
-They can communicate directly with eachother if, in ejfat_packetize.hpp, you comment out the
+These 2 programs can communicate directly with eachother and bypass the LB if, in ejfat_packetize.hpp, you comment out the

     #define ADD_LB_HEADER 1

 line near the top of the file.
-If, however, you want to use this with the ejfat emulater, it must not be commented out.

-Most of the hard work is done in ejfat_packetize.hpp and ejfat_assemble_ersap.hpp.
+Most of the work is done in ejfat_packetize.hpp and ejfat_assemble_ersap.hpp header files.

-These 2 files are copied over to ersap-ejfat for implementing the packetizing and reassembly services and engines.
+#### ersap_et_consumer.cc

+This file is just an example for Vardan or any user of the ET-system-as-a-fifo.
+It shows how to read the ET system when it's configured as a fifo.
+Other than that, this program is never used or run.

 ## THINGS TO DO: